Braess' Paradoxes in Coupled Power and Transportation Systems: Occurrence of Braess' Paradoxes

+We study the occurrence of BPs \jqe{via constructing and analyzing} simple coupled systems.
+In Section~\ref{sec:2by2-example}, a 2-Route 2-Bus system exhibits type T-T and T-P BPs.
+In Section~\ref{sec:2by3-example}, a slightly richer 2-Route 3-Bus system displays nearly all BP types.
+Despite their simplicity, these examples reveal the key mechanisms behind BPs and motivate the analytical characterizations developed in Section~\ref{sec:NS_conditions_sec}.
+Proofs of this section are deferred to Section~\ref{sec:supp_materials}.

-\section{Transportation Expansion Induced Braess' Paradoxes}
+\subsection{Transportation Expansion Induced Braess' Paradoxes}

-\mh{ In this section, we demonstrate the existence of type T-T and T-P \mh{BPs, i.e., transportation expansion induced BP (TBP),} through the possibly simplest coupled power and transportation system with non-trivial route choices (Figure \ref{fig:2routes}).} The transportation system consists of one origin and two substitutable destinations.
+\mh{ In this section, we demonstrate the existence of type T-T and T-P \mh{BPs, i.e., transportation system expansion induced BP (TBP),} through a simple coupled system with non-trivial route choices (Fig. \ref{fig:2routes}).} The transportation system consists of one origin and two substitutable destinations.
 The destinations are connected to charging stations which are connected to two different buses in a two-bus power network.